mturnerFC/SudokuWizardJS/README.md

 action, and undoing them in preparation for the next solution from the server.

 ## Display,js
-Methods to show and hide candidates, the candidates taable and final element.
-Also methods to get the current state of the puzzle for sending to ther server and restoring the display.
+Methods to show and hide candidates, the candidates table and final element.
+Also methods to get the current state of the puzzle for sending to the server and restoring the display.

 ## ButtonStateControl.js
 Methods to enable and disable the various buttons.